wkonitzer/opslevel/README.md

 # RSS Server for Mirantis Software Releases

-Simple script to query the pagerduty api for escalation policies and post them as a custom event to opslevel
+Simple script to query the Pagerduty api for escalation policies and post them as a custom event to Opslevel

 ## Table of Contents